 Méabh de Brún is an award-winning actor, playwright and writer.
-She is a finalist for the Francis MacManus Short Story Award, and was awarded DCLI/ACDI Playwright of the Year for her play Dead Man’s Bells, which picked up eight festival awards overall, one of which was her award for Best Actor.
+She is a finalist for the Francis MacManus Short Story Award, and received the DCLI/ACDI Playwriting Award for her play Dead Man’s Bells, which picked up eight festival awards overall, one of which was her award for Best Actor.

 She is a recipient of the Tyrone Guthrie writer's bursary and her short fiction can be found in such publications as The Stinging Fly, Banshee Lit, Mysterion Magazine, Giganotosaurous and more.
 In 2020 she placed in the top 3% of applicants for the BBC's Writer's Room, out of 3,590 scripts.

 She is a voice actor, and is currently performing in 'The Silt Verses' from the makers of 'I Am In Eskew', and will feature in the upcoming 'Omen' from the producers of 'Girl In Space'.